I LOVE finding new independent ebooks to read!

 Against the backdrop of a world-wide bar contest, he sets off to take the lives of all the mulligans he has created.
 The most difficult will be the Maryland pub owner he’s grown fond of.
 Can he transport him into the afterlife, or should he advise the mortal to run for his life and never look back?
 Readers can also find Hamelin Russell in the earlier novel Bayside Blues.

-After visiting Book View Cafe to see what they might be stocking, I downloaded the sample of Night Calls by Katharine Eliska Kimbriel.
-I zipped through the taster and immediately bought the full book.
 It might be aimed at a YA audience, I'm not sure.
 Regardless, it's a brilliant read, beautifully written, and a great start to a series.
-It's now one of my favourites.
+It's now one of my favourites and recommended!

 “When you have the Gift, your life is not your own.”